• Skip to primary navigation

 Ingredient notes:

-• Matcha: It's important to use a high-quality matcha for making this matcha bread since it affects the flavor.
-I recommend using ceremonial grade matcha for the best color & flavor, but culinary matcha should also work.
-Just don't use a green tea powder as those tend to be more bitter and brown in color.
+• Matcha: It's important to use high-quality matcha for making this matcha bread since it affects the flavor.
+I recommend using ceremonial-grade matcha for the best color & flavor, but culinary matcha should also work.
+Just don't use green tea powder as those tend to be more bitter and brown in color.

 • Apple cider vinegar: This is crucial to use in this cake as it's needed to interact with the baking soda.
 If you don't have any on hand, lemon juice should work as a 1:1 substitute.